jmaransay/icd_sesion04/README.md

-# icd_sesion06
+# icd_sesion04
-A Vagrant virtual machine (Ubuntu 22.04) with Docker and portainer.io installed and another virtual machine just with Docker.
+A pair of Vagrant virtual machines (Ubuntu 24.04) with Docker.